-Non-surgical arthritis treatments can provide significant relief from arthritis pain and discomfort.
+Non-surgical knee arthritis treatments can provide significant relief from knee arthritis pain and discomfort.

 Cortisone (corticosteroid) is a powerful anti-inflammatory hormone that is injected directly into the affected area to decrease joint swelling which, as a result, increases mobility and function.
 While corticosteroids reduce inflammation, they are not pain relievers.
 Any pain that is lessened occurs from the reduced inflammation.
 Many of Dr. Louis’ patients choose to receive cortisone injections because of the treatment’s rapid inflammation relief, dependability, and minimal side effects.
 Another advantage to cortisone injections is their ability to be easily administered right in the doctor’s office.
 The effects of a cortisone shot do not last for an extended period of time, and multiple injections may need to be administered each year.
 However, Dr. Louis recommends no more than four cortisone injections per year, as numerous injections can actually wear on the area and do more harm.